-A wide range of surgical procedures (customized to each patient) are used to relieve these irritating nerve triggers in the face and head.
-Surgery can reduce the frequency, severity and duration of headaches, or even eliminate them altogether.
+A wide range of surgical procedures (customized to each patient) is used to relieve these irritating nerve triggers in the face and head.
+Surgery can reduce the frequency, severity, and duration of headaches, or even eliminate them altogether.

 Some of these procedures are performed in our office (with you awake) under simple local anesthesia.
 More involved surgery is done under general anesthesia (with you asleep) at a surgery center or hospital.
 Most patients will go home the same day.

 Not everyone with headaches or migraines should have surgery.

 People with headaches that are traceable to these irritating trigger sites are usually good candidates for surgery.
 Additionally, if your medications or other treatments don’t provide adequate relief, surgery might be able to help.

 Does surgery work?

 Yes.
 Successful long-term improvements in headache frequency, intensity, and duration following migraine surgery are reported by approximately 85% of patients.

 Make an office appointment to be evaluated by Dr. Hulsen.